 While FODMAPs cruise around your digestive tract, they can pull water into your intestines causing cramping, bloating, and abdominal pain, as well as digestive issues like constipation or diarrhea.
 Once FODMAPs reach the large intestine, they're quickly fermented by your gut bugs who create excess gas, leading to more discomfort and digestive issues.

-So, Is Your Gluten Sensitivity an Intolerance to Fructans?
+So, Is Your Gluten Sensitivity Really an Intolerance to Fructans?

 If cutting out gluten-containing foods makes you feel better, it makes total sense you would think you suffer from gluten intolerance.
 But, it's important for your overall health to make sure you've identified the actual trouble maker!